Home » Severe Storms

 Are you prepared in the event of a severe storm hitting the Los Angeles region?
 Learn what you can do to be better prepared.

-Los Angeles enjoys months of moderate weather every year, but recently there have been more examples of extreme weather than we’ve seen in years, if ever.
-Increased rainfall in winter, hot and dry summers, and even tropical storms are now finding their way into Los Angeles.
+Traditionally, Los Angeles enjoys months of moderate weather every year, but recently there have been more examples of extreme weather impacting Southern California.
+There’s increased rain during the winter, but also in the summer.
+There’s hot and dry late summers and fall, and even tropical storms are finding their way to the greater Los Angeles region.

 MySafe:LA has for more than a decade advocated for every family and person living in Los Angeles to make a plan.
 What does a plan include?